Jesselandale/text-classifier/README.md

-# Text Topic Classifier
+# Text Classifier

-This is a simple text classification model built using machine learning.
-It classifies text into one of two categories: **Space** or **Baseball**.
+A simple machine learning app that classifies text as either about **Space** or **Baseball**.

-## Description

-This model uses a machine learning algorithm to classify text into one of the two categories: Space or Baseball.
-It uses the Naive Bayes algorithm, and the model has been trained using the **20 Newsgroups dataset**.

-The app provides a simple interface where users can input a text, and the model predicts whether the text is related to space or baseball.

-## Requirements
+## Features

-The following Python libraries are required to run the app:

-- gradio
-- joblib
-- scikit-learn

-## How to Run Locally

-1. Clone this repository:
+- Uses scikit-learn's Naive Bayes model
+- Trained on the 20 Newsgroups dataset
+- Easy-to-use Gradio web interface